niranjankala/niranjankala.github.io/_posts/2024-05-17-quick-start-create-and-deploy-c-functions-in-azure-using-cli.md

 - A function app, which provides the environment for executing your function code.
 A function app maps to your local function project and lets you group functions as a logical unit for easier management, deployment, and sharing of resources.

-Use the following commands to create these items.
+You can use the following commands to create these items.
 Both Azure CLI and PowerShell are supported.

 1. **Sign in to Azure:**

-    If you haven't done so already, sign in to Azure: The `az login` command signs you into your Azure account.
+    If you haven't done so, sign in to Azure: The `az login` command signs you into your Azure account.
     ```azurecli
     az login
     ```